Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

-Other than the robustness angle, our study of the above scheme is practically motivated by the need to design communication-efficient algorithms for the emerging paradigms of multi-agent RL (MARL) and federated RL (FRL).
-In existing works on these topics~\cite{doan,qiFRL,jinFRL,khodadadian}, agents either exchange models (parameters) or model-differentials, i.e., the gradient-like update directions, keeping their personal data (i.e., rewards, states, and actions) private.
-The algorithms we analyze are naturally compatible with these works.
-From a theoretical standpoint, the authors in~\cite{bhandari_finite} recently made some very interesting connections between the dynamics of SGD and TD learning algorithms.
-Building on these connections, the main message we convey with our work is: \textit{compressed TD learning algorithms are just as robust as their SGD counterparts, and exhibit similar convergence guarantees}.
-Our specific {contributions} in this regard are as follows.
+Other than the robustness angle, a key motivation of our work is to design \textit{communication-efficient} algorithms for the emerging paradigms of multi-agent RL (MARL) and federated RL (FRL).
+In existing works on these topics~\cite{doan,qiFRL,jinFRL,khodadadian}, agents typically exchange \textit{high-dimensional} models (parameters) or model-differentials (i.e., gradient-like update directions) over \textit{low-bandwidth channels}, keeping their personal data (i.e., rewards, states, and actions) private.
+In the recent survey paper on FRL by~\cite{qiFRL}, the authors explain how the above issues contribute to a major communication bottleneck, just as in the standard FL setting. \textit{However, no work on MARL or FRL provides any theory whatsoever when it comes to compression/quantization in RL}.
+Our work takes a significant step towards filling this gap via a suite of comprehensive theoretical results that we discuss below.